Mass Reconstruction of Heavy Neutral Leptons from Stopped Mesons: HNL Flux and Event Rate

 where $\lambda_j=\Lambda_N/\text{BR}(N \to j)$ is the partial decay length and $V = A L$ is the fiducial detector volume.
 We also include an energy-dependent efficiency factor, $\xi(E_N)$, to account for the detector's ability to reconstruct particles produced in the HNL decay.
 Under this approximation, the number of events is independent of the HNL lifetime and we have verified numerically that the parameter space considered in this work falls within the range of validity for this approximation.

 To illustrate how this formalism can be applied to obtain the number of HNL events, we first consider decays at rest.
 In this scenario, the HNL flux is given by

 where we have utilized the fact that the decay width for a particle at rest is independent of $\theta$ and $\phi$.
-Consequently, the Heaviside function projects the number of events into the solid angle $\Delta \theta \Delta \phi$ covered by the detector. $N^{\text{DAR}}_M$ is the number of mesons that reach the absorber at the end of the decay volume
+Consequently, the Heaviside function projects the number of events into the solid angle $\Delta \theta \Delta \phi$ covered by the detector. $N^{\text{DAR}}_M$ is the number of mesons that reach the absorber, located at a distance $l$ from the target:

 such that the number of HNL events from decays at rest in the channel $j$ is

 We included the solid angle covered by the detector in the definition of its cross sectional area $A$.
 Usually, the number of events from mesons decay at rest is expressed in terms of the partial decay time $\tau_j$, which is related to the partial decay length by $\lambda_j(E_N) = \gamma \beta \tau_j$, where $\gamma$ and $\beta$ are the Lorentz boost and speed of $N$ in the lab frame, respectively.
 For a two-body meson decay $M \to \mu N$ at rest, the decay width contains a Dirac $\delta$-function which fixes the HNL energy: